digital-chemistry-laboratory/libconeangle/README.md

 # libconeangle
-Calculates exact ligand cone angles according to the recipe of Allen and co-workers.[^1] This library is not meant as a standalone application but is rather meant for integration into other programs.
+Library for calculating exact ligand cone angles according to the recipe of Allen and co-workers.[^1] This library is not meant as a standalone application but is rather meant for integration into other programs.
 An example is [ᴍᴏʀғᴇᴜs](https://github.com/kjelljorner/morfeus) by the same author. libconeangle is written in Fortran with a C interface.

 ## Installation

 ### pip

 To install the Python API with the embedded libconeangle shared library you can use pip.
-You will need a Fortran compiler, e.g., gfortran, to compile the shared library but the whole process is automated via [scikit-build](https://github.com/scikit-build/scikit-build).
+You will need a Fortran compiler such as gfortran to compile the shared library but the whole process is automated via [scikit-build](https://github.com/scikit-build/scikit-build).

 ```shell
 pip install git+https://github.com/kjelljorner/libconeangle